4math2379/PointOfChainInterest/README.md

 The purpose is to use [fileCoins](https://docs.filecoin.io/how-to/install-filecoin/) network in order to build a Wiki location services.

-for the Mapping services :earth_americas: , i use [Mapobox](https://www.mapbox.com/).
+For the Mapping services :earth_americas: , i use [Mapobox](https://www.mapbox.com/).

-For the logging a simple storage *Smart contract* with a *Metamask* injection.
+For the logging a Simple Storage *Smart contract* with a *Metamask* injection.

+When users accept the Smart contract, if he hold some ERC720 Tokens they can marked a Point Of Interest (POI).
+The marked action will be hashed and publish in the IPFS network.

+By this action, users will only share their datas of the location , their ETH address and the hash of the transaction.

 The value for potential users are to share  **anonimously** their interest on the map and the objective is to share an  action for the envionnement.

+## The Eco or Green actions 📗 :green_apple:
+1. Purely a concept: Imagine you cleaning a beach or a borders river  in your city ?
+Or helping anyone to clean the streets of cigarettes butt ?

+2. Just mark it on the Map , other user who travel near the position can see it and participate.

-## HACKFS project 🖥
+# HACKFS project 🖥

 It was an idea i have for the [HackFS](https://hackfs.com/)